Finally, a new education policy after 34 years!

 We are excited to see the dynamics of the education sector changing and upgrading for the betterment of the students of our country.

-WMI is a Wedding Management Institute that trains young professional and event aspirants to become a successful wedding and event planners of tomorrow.
-If you are looking for wedding or events related courses, WMI is the best you can seek.
+WMI is a Wedding Management Institute that trains young professional and event aspirants to become the successful wedding and event planners of tomorrow.
+If you are looking for an Event Management Course wedding or events related courses, WMI is the best you can seek.